 - Oman has also some fjords which I think are worth checking out.

 And though I highly doubt it, in case I am not a fan of Oman I can still head over to Dubai which is just around the corner from Oman!
-These are just a few reasons why I’ve added Oman to my bucket list for 2018.
+These are just a few reasons why I’ve added Oman to my bucket list.

 Kavita Favelle of Kavey Eats: